promulo/sparkify/data_modelling_pg/README.md

 ### Dimension table: `time`

-This dimension table keeps track of timestamp information of songplay events.
+This dimension table keeps track of timestamp information from songplay events.

 ```sql
 CREATE TABLE IF NOT EXISTS time (